 The Farm is a 2018 American horror feature film written and directed by Hans Stjernswärd (short: Geppetto).
 The movie stars Nora Yessayan, Alec Gaylord, and Ken Volok.

-The Farm is yet another in the long list of down-home cannibalism films that have sprung up in the wake of the original The Texas Chain Saw Massacre and its sequels, prequels, and reboots.
-Along the way, there’s been everything from Motel Hell to the more recent Cannibal Farm and What the Waters Left Behind.
+The Farm is yet another in the long list of down-home flesh-eating films that have sprung up in the wake of the original The Texas Chain Saw Massacre and its sequels, prequels, and reboots.
+Along the way, there’s been everything from Motel Hell to the more recent Escape from Cannibal Farm and What the Waters Left Behind.

 The Farm takes a somewhat more surrealistic approach to the subject with its silent, animal-masked farmers/butchers.
 Writer/director Hans Stjernswärd seems to be trying to walk a line between a horror film and a vegan manifesto.
 Unfortunately, the “meat is murder” message tends to overwhelm the attempts at scares, and indeed at entertainment, most of the time.